weaviate/weaviate-io/developers/weaviate/more-resources/example-use-cases.md

 ## Similarity search

-The original use case of vector databases is for search.
-Vector searches can be performed on and across any modalities, such as text or images, or their combinations.
-Because a vector database can help find similar objects,they are also used in recommendation systems in classical machine learning applications as a restated task of search.
+A vector databases enables fast, efficient similarity searches on and across any modalities, such as text or images, as well as their combinations.
+Vector database' similarity search capabilities can be used for other complex use cases, such as recommendation systems in classical machine learning applications.

 |Title | Description | Modality | Code | Demo |
 | --- | --- | --- | --- | --- |